Not sleeping through the night and not feeling tired enough at

 The right night

-time bedtime can make or break the nights ... so ensure that it is
+time bedtime can make or break your nights so ensure that it's

 least one nap.
 Many happily continue with naps or a simple quiet time